preface202309/preface20230928/Readme.md

 ### Machine configuration for data analysis
+To run the experiment we used a machine with the following configuration.
+This is a tested setup, but the scripts presented in this replication package can be run using also other OS (Windows or Linux).

 - OS: MacOS Catalina
 - Processor: 2.2 GHz 6-Core Intel Core i7
 - Memory: 16 GB 2400 MHz DDR4